My first visit to Zenyoji’s chrysanthemums in 2021

 I went to Zenyoji for its Japanese chrysanthemums!
 Have you heard of this temple?
 It is near Koiwa Station on the Sobu Line, about a thirty-minute train ride from Shinjuku.
 That puts it near Chiba prefecture.
 While it was far, I was happy to go and see something new.

 The temple is famous for its black pine tree.
-The tree is supposed to be more than 600 years old.
-It is enormous, measuring many meters across.
-But, this time, my photos would be of the chrysanthemums.
+It is said to be more than 600 years old.
+The trunk is enormous.
+But, I wanted to shoot the chrysanthemums.

 The chrysanthemums were in peak condition.
 They were equal to anything I saw in Tokyo in 2021.
 And there were probably more of them!